-Many of the key factors in successfully supporting walking already exist in and around the site where there are already a good quality access to the halls for those on foot.
+Many of the key factors in successfully supporting walking already exist in and around the site.
+There is already a good quality access to local services for those on foot.

 Campaigning to promote the benefits of walking can be achieved through running healthy walk weeks.

-Ideas for promoting walking to and from the accommodation include:
+Ideas for promoting walking to and from the site include: